-This article provides a detailed response to: What are the four steps of benchmarking?
-For a comprehensive understanding of Benchmarking, we also include relevant case studies for further reading and links to Benchmarking best practice resources.
+This article provides a detailed response to: What Are the 4 Steps of Benchmarking?
+[Complete Process Guide] For a comprehensive understanding of Benchmarking, we also include relevant case studies for further reading and links to Benchmarking best practice resources.

 TABLE OF CONTENTS